 Checking whether a string contains a substring aids to generalize conditionals and create more flexible code.
 Additionally, depending on your domain model - checking if a string contains a substring may also allow you to infer fields of an object, if a string encodes a field in itself.

 In this guide, we'll take a look at how to check if a string contains a substring in Python.
-As usual, each approach we'll cover has different pros and cons.

 The in Operator